appuio/ops-techlab/labs/335_add_new_node_and_master.md

 Lab 3.3.5: Add a new OpenShift node and master
 -------------
-In this lab we will add a new node and master to our Openshift Cluster.
+In this lab we will add a new node and master to our OpenShift Cluster.

 ## Scaleup node
 Uncomment the new_node (node3.user) in the Ansible inventory and uncomment new_nodes in the "[OSEv3:children]" section.